antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-10-top-10-places-visit-2015-according-new-york-times.md

 ## 8 &#8211; Bolivia.

-Bolivia&#8217;s days of relentless transportation strikes and roadblocks are over.
+Bolivia's days of relentless transportation strikes and roadblocks are over.
 The Government has made an excellent job and the country is now ready to host million of tourist.
 From adventures trips to try some of the best coffee in the World, this country has a lot to offer.

 <img  src="/img/uploads/2015/01/indian-women-232500_1280-1024x768.jpg" alt="bolivia" width="785" height="589" srcset="/img/uploads/2015/01/indian-women-232500_1280-1024x768.jpg 1024w, /img/uploads/2015/01/indian-women-232500_1280-300x225.jpg 300w, /img/uploads/2015/01/indian-women-232500_1280-768x576.jpg 768w, /img/uploads/2015/01/indian-women-232500_1280-667x500.jpg 667w, /img/uploads/2015/01/indian-women-232500_1280-800x600.jpg 800w, /img/uploads/2015/01/indian-women-232500_1280.jpg 1280w" sizes="(max-width: 785px) 100vw, 785px" />